neil-forks/PineSAM-river/docs/install-guide/troubleshooting.md

-##  :octicons-alert-24: Known issues
+## :material-information-slab-box-outline: Known issues

+1. Pinecil not detected
+    * possible reason: Pinecil is paired to computer/phone settings. solution: unpair it from all other places and reboot.
+    * possible reason: using older firmware (below 2.21). solution: [flash](https://github.com/Ralim/IronOS/discussions/1518#discussioncomment-4866637) current [BLE firmware](https://github.com/Ralim/IronOS/suites/11876815030/artifacts/621223733); below IronOS 2.21 only BETA versions will work with PineSAM.

-1. bleak causes Python to crash on Mac: https://github.com/hbldh/bleak/issues/768
+2. bleak causes Python to crash on Mac: https://github.com/hbldh/bleak/issues/768
     * possible solution: give access to iTerm (or whichever terminal you use) to Bluetooth in Settings

-2. Pinecil not detected
-    * possible reason: you paired your Pinecil using system settings. solution: unpair it from all other places.
-    * possible reason: using older firmware (below 2.21). solution: [flash](https://github.com/Ralim/IronOS/discussions/1518#discussioncomment-4866637) current [BLE firmware](https://github.com/Ralim/IronOS/suites/11876815030/artifacts/621223733); below IronOS 2.21 only BETA versions will work with PineSAM.

 3. main_server script terminal crashes on start of script: incompatible version of IronOS, check/update firmware see above.

 4. Windows Powershell issue